NordSecurity/nordvpn-linux/BUILD.md

 mage build:binariesDocker
 ```
 ## Building parts of the application manually
-Bellow steps can be used to build the app without mage and build scripts.
+Below steps can be used to build the app without mage and build scripts.
 ### Dependencies
 #### Compile time
 - Go 1.20+